A cash-out refinance is one way for investors to tap into equity and recent appreciation in order to scale their portfolio and build wealth.

 Generally, this strategy is used to extract equity from an existing asset.
 For example, if you had a rental property that you’ve been paying the mortgage on for 10 years then you would have 10 years’ worth of equity plus your original deposit.
 Once you have taken the equity out as cash you can use it to improve the property, grow your portfolio, or for other uses as we explore below.

-Before diving straight in it’s a good idea to explore exactly how a cash-out refinance works and consider if it’s really the right choice for you.
+Before diving straight in, it's a good idea to explore exactly how a cash-out refinance works and consider if it’s really the right choice for you.
 We take a look at five key considerations.

 Taking out a new loan comes with a variety of costs and fees from the closing costs to the appraisal and potentially property taxes along the way.
 These costs can vary widely from situation to situation but are important to take into account, especially if you don’t have a lot of equity in a property